 for whanne by meanes of treatyce syr Tristram brought ageyne la Beale Isoud vnto kynge Mark from Ioyous gard loke what befelle on the ende / how shamefully that fals traitour kyng marke slewe hym / as he sat harpynge afore his lady la beale Isoud / With a groundyn glayue he threst hym in behynde to the herte / hit greueth me said sir launcelot to speke of his dethe / for alle the world may not fynde suche a knyghte.
 (Bk.
 XX, 807)

-After making his name as one of the best knights in all of the world (second only to Launcelot) Tristram is stabbed in the back by one of the most hated of men.
+After making his name as one of the best knights in all the world (second only to Launcelot), Tristram is stabbed in the back by one of the most hated of men.
 His death is by no means dignified, nor is it addressed more than in passing.
 After spending several books following Tristram and his adventures, Malory suddenly drops his character without much warning or explanation.
-One explanation could be that Tristram’s experiment was a failure: we do not know how he winds up within close proximity to the King once more, but given the circumstances of his death, we can assume that he eventually returned to his old community.
-Another possibility is that Tristram’s death represents Malory’s attitude toward the knight pursuing the individual too fully: when the navigation through the groups overshadows the groups themselves.
+One explanation could be that Tristram’s experiment was a failure: we do not know how he winds up within close proximity to King Mark once more, but given the circumstances of his death we can assume that he eventually returned to his old community.
+Another possibility is that Tristram’s death represents Malory’s attitude toward the knight pursuing individuality too fully: the navigation through the groups overshadows the groups themselves.
 I will not attempt to argue for any one interpretation here but offer both as plausible in their own way.
-Instead, I position Tristram as the example of the self-contained individual: one who is too separate from his various groups by merit of his navigation through them, thus taking a more externally observational role as opposed to internally involved position.
+Instead, I position Tristram as the example of the self-contained individual: one who is too separate from his various groups by reason of his navigation through them, thus taking a more externally observational role as opposed to an internally involved position.
 Such self-contained individualism indicates a growing awareness (and interest) in the possibilities of a man who rethinks the established societal structure.
-That he is ultimately unsuccessful is more a testament to his execution than it is to his mindset, as Launcelot’s story will later suggest.
+That he is ultimately unsuccessful is owing more to his execution than to his mindset, as Launcelot’s story will later suggest.

 For our purposes, we can situate Sir Tristram on one end of a spectrum.
-His story indicates certain important factors in regard to Medieval individuality which, although no other knight partakes in as fully, still informs the degree to which the other characters can be said to be individuals.
+His story indicates certain important factors in regard to medieval individuality which, although no other knight pursues individuality as fully, still inform the degree to which the other characters can be said to be individuals.
 The most important is that being an individual does not mean separation from all groups.
 Instead, individuality emerges from participation in groups, which is why Sir Tristram and Sir Launcelot are more individualistic than some of the lesser knights who are more fully (or even completely) defined by the Round Table.
-Furthermore, the most extreme instance of the Medieval individual would be someone so focused on their navigation through the groups that they fail to interact within them.
+Furthermore, the most extreme instance of the medieval individual would be someone so focused on their navigation through the groups that they fail to interact within them.
 I would not say that Sir Tristram represents this sort of man, but he does come closer than anyone else in Malory.
 The consequence is that he is betrayed and killed by a threat that would have been easy to avoid had he been more cognizant of his membership in King Mark’s court.
 Indeed, every other character can recognize King Mark’s untrustworthiness; that Sir Tristram is unable to respond accordingly, despite his closeness to his leader, suggests that he experienced a blindness not shared by his fellow men.
 In analyzing Sir Tristram’s character and story progression, readers can extrapolate the various levels of individuality that a knight may experience.
 In situating the individual as our S, we can turn to the hermetic community as the non S.

 Hermetic Community